 - U.S. Court of Appeals for the First Circuit

-- Represented a homeowner in a foreclosure action, obtaining judgment as a matter of law in favor of the homeowner at trial and successfully representing the homeowner in a subsequent appeal before the Maine Supreme Judicial Court.
+- Obtained judgment as a matter of law in favor of a homeowner in a foreclosure action and successfully represented the homeowner in a subsequent appeal before the Maine Supreme Judicial Court.
 U.S. Bank Trust, N.A. v.
 Keefe, 2020 ME 104, 237 A.3d 904.